wordup-md/nuxt-layer-shadcn-unocss/.playground/content/index.md

   :::card
   ---
   title: Minimal by Design
-  icon: i-lucide:package-minus
+  icon: i-lucide:package-check
   iconPosition: top
   ---
   Only files, **no database**.\
-  Deploy anywhere, backup with ease, no vendor lock-in.
+  Deploy anywhere, backup with ease, **no vendor lock-in**.
   :::

   :::card